weierophinney/grumpy-phpunit/testing-db.markdown

             dirname(__FILE__) . '/fixtures/roster-seed.xml');
     }

-One of the drawbacks to using an XML dataset is that if you do have null values in your data, you have to put a placeholder in your dataset and then replace it with the desired null value.
+One of the drawbacks to using an XML dataset is that if you have null values in your data, you have to put placeholders in your dataset and then replace them with a null value.

-Let's say your have a dataset like this:
+As an example, the following dataset specifies null values as "###NULL###":

 {: lang="xml" }
    <?xml version="1.0" ?>